ZiadRefaie/Hopeforbest/README.md

 ## About

 This project recreates the Chrome browser's dinosaur game using an ATMEGA32 and an LCD screen.
-The player controls a character (a dinosaur) that must jump over obstacles.
+The player controls a character that must jump over obstacles.
 This project demonstrates how to interface microcontrollers with an LCD and provides a fun, interactive way to learn more about embedded systems.

 ## Features